edulazaro/larallow/README.md

 $user->deny(UserPermission::EditPost);
 ```

-This will delete the permission record that directly grants this permission to the user.
+This will delete the record that directly grants this permission to the user.

-You can use the Permissions class fluent interface:
+You can also use the Permissions class:

 ```php
 use EduLazaro\Larallow\Permissions;